ARgorithm/toolkit/docs/docs/start.md

     return
 ```

-You can add whatever code you want to this file using all the tools and classes present in ARgorithmToolkit but be sure that
+Any code you wish to add to this file, can be added using all the tools and classes present in the ARgorithmToolkit but ensure that

-1. Your file should have one function which takes `**kwargs` input (refer [here](https://book.pythontips.com/en/latest/args_and_kwargs.html) to know more about kwargs) that will should perform whatever you desire and should return the stateset.
-You can check out later in the document on how to use this stateset
+1. Your file should have one function which takes `**kwargs` input (refer [here](https://book.pythontips.com/en/latest/args_and_kwargs.html) to know more about kwargs) that will perform whatever you desire and should return the stateset.
+You can check out how to use this stateset later in the document.
-2.  you can create classes and additional functions in your code.
-Support for importing external modules is not yet added so its advisable not to use those.
+2. You aren’t using any external modules as support for importing external modules has not yet been added.
+You are free to create classes and additional functions in your code.

 Once you have created your code, you need to create a `<name>.config.json` in which you will describe metadata regarding your argorithm.
-You can create a blank config file by using the `--config` flag in `init` command and enter your values.
+You can create a blank config file by using the `--config` flag in the `init` command and entering your values.
 You can also create a `.config.json` later using the `configure` command.

 the `<name>.config.json` file is a JSON file storing all the metadata.
 Below is an example of the config.json for [bubblesort](/toolkit/tutorials/bubblesort).
-You can understand the `.config.json` file [here](/toolkit/tutorials/config)
+You can understand the `.config.json` file [here](/toolkit/tutorials/config).

 ```json
 {